TheAdventSchool/codingclub/README.md

 # codingclub

 The first rule of Coding Club is you talk to everybody about Coding Club.
 We'll put all of our work here for others to see and build from.
+The short link to this page is [http://is.gd/codingclub](http://is.gd/codingclub)

 Before you get started understanding how to write code, try some of the fantastic and fun exercises at code.org: [Hour of Code](https://code.org/learn) and [Code Studio](https://studio.code.org/).
 Generally you should be able to do Code Studio 1-3 before you start writing code yourself.